Children's Resources

 Then, I heard a loud voice from heaven: "Now, salvation, divine power, and God's Kingdom are here!
 They come with the authority of the Christ!"

 Like every other year they made a visit, they did their chores.
 Then they could run free.
 Imagine!
 No boundaries and few rules.
 Cari and James could run as far as they wanted.
 And they did!
 This day they ran so far and so fast, they both fell down on the soft grass under the shade of a lonely pine tree.
-They were out of breathe, panting.
+They were out of breath, panting.

 "That was fun!"
-Cari said between breathes.
+Cari said between breaths.

 "Yeah!"
 James agreed.